Implementation

 Getting Registered Tokens from Google Pay Wallet

-There might be some use cases when Issuer app needs to get all registered tokens from Google Pay wallet, for example, yellow path use case.
-Method MeaPushProvisioning.GooglePay.getRegisteredTokens(...) returns list of TokenInfo items related to the active wallet.
+There might be use cases when your issuer app needs to get all registered tokens from the Google Pay wallet, for example during yellow path cases.
+The method MeaPushProvisioning.GooglePay.getRegisteredTokens(...) returns a list of TokenInfo items related to the active wallet.

 MeaPushProvisioning.GooglePay.getRegisteredTokens(new GooglePayRegisteredTokensListener() {